Patio Design Ideas for 2023

 A Softly Curved Pool in Georgia that Appears to Flow into a Lake

 Forego the idea that all pools have to be rectangles.
 A free-form pool looks more natural and less severe.
-If you already have a pool with 90-degree corners, you can soften the edges with potted plants and comfy seating, as well as strategically placed circular umbrellas or water features.
-Try not to have your fencing run right up to the edge of the pool.
-Leaving some open lawn space will make the entire area look bigger and less harsh.
+If you already have a pool with 90-degree corners, you can soften the edges with potted plants, comfy seating, and strategically placed circular umbrellas or water features.

-Finally, you can use the same tips given above when decorating your pool area.
-Wrapping the entire backyard in string lights and making the pool the centre will give it a uniform look, whereas zoning the yard for swimming, dining, and fire pit seating will differentiate various uses and break up the yard visually.
-These days, your only real limit is how creative you want to be!
+Wrapping the entire backyard in string lights and making the pool the center will give it a uniform look, whereas zoning the yard for swimming, dining, and fire pit seating will differentiate various uses and break up the yard visually.
+These days, your only absolute limit is how creative you want to be!

 BHG’s Outdoor Living | 7 Patio Design Trends

-Cooking has become an increasingly popular outdoor activity.
-In fact, a 2021 design trends report by the National Kitchen and Bath Association (NKBA) found that 60% of homeowners are looking to add outdoor kitchens.”
+1. Outdoor Kitchens: Cooking has become an increasingly popular outdoor activity.
+A design trends report by the National Kitchen and Bath Association (NKBA) found that 60% of homeowners want to add outdoor kitchens.”
 There is an increased interest in additional cooking elements such as grills and pizza ovens.

 Outdoor Kitchen Ideas